aaronth07/fuzzy-giggle/README.md

 _Note: The generic versions of the Dolby Profile are already trimmed in both ends._

+**AtmosRendererFar-EQComp-V1.txt** - Rough EQ to correct the Atmos Far Renderer's odd tonality, for the purpose of getting the wider/expanded space, room reflections, and reverb without the wonky tonality changes/speaker emulation.
+V1 to specify that it is rough and not perfect.
+Works with both generic and personalized.

 ### Personalized
 **AtmosRenderer-Far-Personalized** - Dolby's "Atmos Renderer" with the "far" preset, with a personalized profile applied.
 Personalization was captured with the Dolby PHRTF app and uploaded to the renderer.
 I find that the effect of personalization is very minimal in comparison to Apple's Spatial or an actual HRTF recording.
 **AtmosRenderer-Mid-Personalized** - Same as above, but taken with the "medium" preset.